A low minimum borrowing amount of $2,000 that you can use to purchase a new car or one that's up to two years old.

 Over 4 years, Loan A would save you well over $2,000 in interest charges.

-The lowest rate won't help you if you can't use the loan to buy the car you want.
-Secured car loans use your car as the loan's security.
-These are ideal for new cars.
+Make sure the car you're buying is eligible for the loan.
+Secured car loans are ideal for new cars.
 Lenders won't take an older car as security because it won't hold its value.

 If you are buying an older car the best car loan for you is probably an unsecured car loan.